 What is Repudiation of a Contract?

-At its simplest, repudiation of a contract occurs where one party renounces their obligations under a contract.
+Repudiation of a contract occurs where one party renounces their obligations under a contract.
 It can be that they are unwilling or unable to perform their obligations under a contract.
 Repudiation is seen to be quite a serious matter and the court requires a ‘clear indication’ that a party is unready or unwilling to perform the contract.
 Because it is often before an actual breach of a contract, it can be referred to as an anticipatory breach.

 The easiest example of repudiation is where a party openly states that they are either unwilling or unable to perform their obligations under the contract.
 A party’s conduct can also amount to an act of repudiation.